 These are example collaboration details from the data management plan for a fictitious research project.

 This project is in collaboration with the Marine Studies Institute of Oceania and its Reef Survey Team.
 MSIO staff will be made Curtin University associates so that they have access to the Curtin R drive.

 Jim Cricket (research student)

-These are example ethical, confidentiality or privacy considerations from the data management plan for a fictitious research project:
+These are examples of ethical, confidentiality or privacy considerations from the data management plan for a fictitious research project:

 This project gathers observational data of marine vertebrates and has received Animal Ethics Committee approval (reference number 123456).

-The data are not confidential and not subject to any privacy concerns.
+This data is not confidential and not subject to any privacy concerns.